seerhein-lab/micgwaf/README.md

 Micgwaf consists of different components

 - micgwaf-core: The core implementation
-- maven-micgwaf-plugin: Plugin to build micgwaf projects with eclipse
+- micgwaf-maven-plugin: Plugin to build micgwaf projects with eclipse
 - micgwaf-demo: Demo project for micgwaf